Abel Hoadley

-Abel Hoadley (10 September 1844 – 12 May 1918) was a manufacturer of jams and sauces, remembered today as the inventor of the popular Australian confectionery bar the Violet Crumble.
+Abel Hoadley (10 September 1844 – 12 May 1918) was an English-born Australian businessman, confectioner, orchardist and manufacturer of jams and sauces, remembered today as establishing the company's that bear his name A. Hoadley and Company and the Hoadley Chocolate Company and inventing of the popular Australian chocolate honeycomb bar the Violet Crumble.

 History

 Hoadley was born in Willingdon, East Sussex, England, the son of Peter Hoadley, blacksmith, and Elizabeth Ann Hoadley, née Wheeler.
 Hoadley arrived in Australia in 1865.
 His first business was manufacturing and selling jams and pickles, with produce fresh from his own orchard in Burwood East.
 In 1889, Hoadley opened a jam factory in South Melbourne, Victoria, trading as A. Hoadley & Company.

 In 1892 he made a trial shipment of preserved fruit to England, with encouraging results.

 By 1894 he was selling "Rising Sun" brand jams in 2 lb tins; in 1895 the "Rising Sun" brand was applied to a range of jams, sauces and confectionery.

 Business was good, and in 1895 a new five storey factory was opened at 222 Park Street, South Melbourne, where the jams and preserves were manufactured and canned on the upper floors.

-In 1910 the business, apart from confectionery, was sold to Henry Jones Co-operative Limited.
+In 1910 the business, apart from confectionery, was sold to Henry_Jones_IXL.